philipgura/full-stack/p2-tournament-results/README.md

 ####Files
 - tournament.sql  - this file is used to set up database schema.
 - tournament.py - this file is used to provide access to the database via a library of functions which can add, delete or query data in the database to another python program (a client program).
-- tournament_extra_test.py - this is a client program (this file was changed slightly to acomedate some of the extra credit functionality) which will use the functions written in the tournament.py module.
+- tournament_extra_test.py - this is a client program (this file was changed slightly to accommodate some of the extra credit functionality) which will use the functions written in the tournament.py module.